UP929312/CommunityAPI/README.md

 - And if there's more than one item, e.g. a stack of enchanted diamond blocks, it multiplies the value by the amount of items.

 For pets:
-- We calculate the price of the pet from BIN (average for that tier)
+- Calculate the price of the pet from BIN (average for that tier)
-- We add the cost of the pet's held item
+- Add the cost of the pet's held item from BIN
+- Add the cost of the pet's skin from BIN
 - We add the amount of pet xp by 0.2, to get it's level's value (this is partially subjective)